Deepfake Detection: A Brief History

 - Increased awareness.
 A simple and publicly available detector can prevent the spread of deepfakes and cheapfakes.
 In turn, this will hinder some unscrupulous practices: disinformation, slander, opinions manipulation, and so on.

 - Standardization.
-Cooperative efforts can lead to establishing universal guidelines, rules, and standards in media.
+Cooperative efforts can lead to establishing universal guidelines, rules, and standards in media and for deepfake software vendors.
 This environment will make it much harder for deepfakes to appear and circulate.

 - Access for specialists.
 Journalists, whistleblowers, and fact-checkers can access more advanced digital forensic systems exclusively, which can help filter out malicious actors.

 These positive aspects are part of the 6 key points to "responsible AI" and "information integrity" proposed by the roundtable.